AlvaLind/c-label/README.md

-C-LABEL
+# C-LABEL

-The C-LABEL website is a website for customers of the bag company C-Label.
+The C-LABEL website is your one-stop destination for all things related to C-Label bags.
-On this webiste users can get information about the company and the bags that the company offer.
-You can also design your own bag in the form to get a quote.
-There's also the option to sign up for the newsletter down in the footer so users can get information about new drops and sales.
-The website is targeted towards customers and people who is interested in the brand C-Label.
+Discover more about the brand, including what sets their bags apart, and explore the diverse range of products on offer.
+With our user-friendly form, you can easily design your own bag and receive a personalized price quote.
+Plus, don't forget to sign up for our newsletter at the bottom of the page to stay in the loop about new bag releases and sales.
+Whether you're a fashion enthusiast or simply curious about C-Label, our website caters to anyone with a love for stylish bags and quality craftsmanship.

 ![image](https://github.com/AlvaLind/portfolio-1/assets/146857078/6db83053-ef34-45e6-983d-c9e3d05e602c)

 ## Features
 1. **Navigation**